Pennsylvania Germans: An Interpretive Encyclopedia

 Pennsylvania Dutch?

 There are two parts to address here… the name of the language, and the name of the group of people.
-Remember, Germany as a nation has only been around since 1871, before this, the center of Europe was the Holy Roman Empire made up of a lot of smaller principalities and duchies.
-People living there spoke German/Deutsch in local dialect.
-So the name Deutsch referred to all German speaking people from the current Netherlands down to Switzerland and Austria.
+Remember, Germany as a nation has only been around since 1871; before then, the center of Europe was the Holy Roman Empire, made up of many smaller principalities and duchies.
+People living there spoke German (Deutsch) in a local dialect.
+So the name Deutsch referred to all German-speaking people from the current Netherlands down to Switzerland and Austria.

 When the Pennsylvania Germans came to America, they brought their different local dialects, but they also brought High German.
-Dialects have overlap, but as someone who had a difficult time understanding my own Oma when she spoke Platt, it makes sense that the immigrants would create a whole new language based around High German, various dialects, with some English words tossed in to account for new innovations and inventions.
+Dialects overlap, but as someone who had a difficult time understanding my own Oma when she spoke Platt, it makes sense that immigrants would create a whole new language based on High German and various dialects, with some English words tossed in to account for new innovations and inventions.
 And Pennsylvania Dutch or Deitsch was born.
-Although Linguists, who love to argue as much as economists, debate whether it’s a NEW language or just a new dialect, it’ is true that the modern Deutsch speakers have to listen hard to understand Deitsch.
-The language is still in use today in family or informal context.
-Hoch Deutsch/High German is reserved for Church.
+Although Linguists, who love to argue as much as economists, debate whether it’s a NEW language or just a new dialect, it is true that the modern Deutsch speakers have to listen hard to understand Deitsch.
+The language is still in use today in family or informal contexts.
+Hochdeutsch/High German is reserved for the Church.

 pennsylvania Germans